zlepper/itlt/TechnicalDocumentation.md

     - The idea is that you can bypass a server's hub world and quickly join any of the servers through a multiplayer server list-like menu rather than running around a hub world
     - Server hub replies with a json of IPs and Names on join and kicks player.
 Client renders and shows a separate multiplayer server list containing only the entries from the server hub's json with a button to go back to the main server list
 -   Support Java 8 build number detection and requirements/warnings/etc (e.g. Java 8u51, Java 8u200, etc...)
--   Support Vanilla's window title changing depending on what you're doing (e.g. "Minecraft 1.16.5 (Multiplayer)" when you click Multiplayer).
-Currently it's static and stays the same as when you first start the game.
 -   Anti-piracy feature (detect and block known pirated launchers by default)
 -   Redo the anti-cheat stuff
     -   It works, but there's lots of signs of me trying to get it all to work and trying new concepts in-place rather than in isolation.
 The whole thing could do with a cleanup really